nrossTCNJ/FreeRTOS-Command-Shell/README.md

 ## RFID Access Control

 Cards are identified by their 4-byte UID read via the ISO 14443 anticollision sequence.
 A known UID is stored at startup and compared using `memcmp`.
-A matching card turns on the green LED; any other card turns on the red LED.
+A matching card turns on the green LED, any other card turns on the red LED.

 The detection state machine prevents duplicate scans with debouncing: